yortch/openshiftv3-rhoar-workshop/Lab-5-Vertx_Insult_Service.md

 Let's get started wiht asynchronous testing.
 Create a TestCase, "NounEndpointTest" in the "com.redhat.summit2019" package.
 The test case will make an asynchronous call to our Noun endpoint and verify that we get a result.

-Add the following content to the NounEndpointTest class:
+Add the following content to the InsultEndpointTest class:

 ```java